The-Kritarth/Hotel_Management_System/README.md

 If you would like to contribute to the project, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or need further assistance, please contact [your email address].

 ---

 Thank you for using the Hotel Management System!
 We hope it helps you efficiently manage your hotel's operations.